If you are a Magento 1 Ecommerce Store owner you are probably well aware that support for Magento CE 1.x will stop in 2020.

 So where do you start?
 In a perfect world you would start with the official Magento 2 migration plan and within half an hour and a few clicks your Magento 1 store is automagically migrated to Magento 2.
 This fairy tale migration only really works on vanilla Magento 1 installs with no customisation.
 Having said that as of the latest Magento 2 (2.3.x) the migration process has matured and improved.
 It is definitely worth familiarising yourself with the migration tool as you probably will need it to migrate some of your Mage 1 data.

 For me the migration tool worked perfectly for customer data, but not for products.
-And of course unless you want to use the basic Magento 2 theme, theme migration is not included.
+And of course unless you want to use the basic Magento 2 theme, migrating your Magento 1 theme is simply not possible.

 Having worked with Magento 1 for almost 10 years I was used to exporting product data for use in other applications such as Amazon and eBay product feeds, so I thought why not simply export the Magento 1 data in a format that Magento 2 can import.